 EPIC is a community of college students rooted in the Episcopal Church who are questioning and rebuilding the experience of a faith-filled life.

-EPIC is a campus club and a ministry of the Episcopal Church among the students of Western Washington University (WWU).
-We are an extension of St. Paul’s Episcopal Church in Bellingham (2117 Walnut St.), and we also welcome students from Whatcom Community College, Bellingham Technical College, and Northwest Indian College.
+EPIC is a campus club and a ministry of the Episcopal Church among the students of Western Washington University (WWU) and Whatcom Community College.
+We are an extension of St. Paul’s Episcopal Church in Bellingham (2117 Walnut St.), and we also welcome students from Bellingham Technical College and Northwest Indian College.